Nisser111/team-management-app/backend/README.md

 ### Description

 This endpoint allows updating an existing employee's details.
 Only the fields provided in the request body will be updated.
 If a field is not included in the request body, it will not be modified.
+If user is assigned to new team then a message is sent to the provided email with information about adding an employee to the team.

 ---